 Leticia Foster earned her MBA from UNC Charlotte in 2012 and made a career shift from underwriting to marketing.
 During her time in the program, she participated in a Global Study program and travelled to Malaysia where she explored marketing and business topics with an international perspective.
-She was quickly promoted after beginning her new career at Lowe’s Headquarters in Mooresville, and is now a brand manager for the Fortune 50 company.
+She has worked for Sealed Air Corporation for two years and has recently accepted a new role as Fulfillment Market Development Manager.

 What led you to earn a graduate degree at UNC Charlotte?

 Since my undergraduate studies at George Washington University, I’ve known that I wanted to further my education with an MBA degree.
 In my previous role, I traveled on numerous occasions to Charlotte since this was the location of our regional office.
 Over time I began to fall in love with Charlotte.

 My previous role was an underwriter.
 At the time of hire, the underwriter was solely responsible for writing key proposals to align with our office’s business objective.
 However upon accepting the role, the company was in the middle of a merger.
 I found that I spent more of my time marketing the company to reassure agents the company’s brand and mission remained intact instead of underwriting.
 In addition, it was also during the time in which the government bailed AIG.
 So this was yet another situation in which I spent more of my time marketing than actually underwriting.
 With the combination of this and wanting to move to Charlotte, I looked into UNC Charlotte’s program.
 I found that UNC Charlotte’s MBA was progressive and aligned closely with my career goals and objectives.
 The program would allow me the flexibility to complete my degree at my own pace, and I liked the size and proximity to network with individuals in my respective field.

 What was the best part of your Belk College experience?